Jayshah6699/datascience-mashup/IMDB sentimental analysis/readme.md

 Predicting the Movies Review

-Dataset Preperations
+Dataset Preperation

-1.We load the dataset from keras.dataset
+- We load the dataset from keras.dataset
-2.Divide the dataset into four parts XT,yT,Xt,yt
+- Divide the dataset into four parts XT,yT,Xt,yt
-3.We are using 10000 words which are occuring more frequently.
+- We are using 10000 words which are occuring more frequently.